A Celebration of Craft & Music

 Sparta, North Carolina

 The Rise and Shine Band is the house band at the Alleghany Jubilee, located in the former Spartan Theater on Sparta’s Main Street, and is a regular on the Mountain Heritage Stage.
-They accompany the contestants on the fames Possum Queen Contest that closes out the festival.
+They accompany the contestants on the famous Possum Queen Contest that closes out the festival.
 One of the area’s premier bluegrass bands, it draws talent from Sparta and the surrounding mountain communities.
-The band is led by Ernest Joines, mandolin, and includes: Billy Dancy, banjo; Wade Petty, fiddle; Kermit Pruitt, bass; Charlie Edwards, vocals and guitar; and Charlie Kinzer, guitar.
+The band includes band members Billy Dancy, banjo; Wade Petty, fiddle; Kermit Pruitt, bass; Charlie Edwards, vocals and guitar; and Charlie Kinzer, guitar.

 The Mountain Heritage Festival is always looking for vendors of handmade craft and art.
 If you are an artisan who would like to be a part of our festival, please download an application and consider participating.
 We value our vendors.
 We provide a hospitality room for vendors stocked with snacks and easy access to public rest rooms (not portajohns), and we have volunteers who will watch your booth while you take a break.
 We can always extend the festival down the street and take extra craft vendors.
 However, booth space is limited in the food court.
 Don't hesitate if you are a food vender.